springload/pattern-book/README.md

 ## TODO

+* Pretty-print the HTML / JSX / CSS.
-Make the book not render until it scrolls into view (pattern libraries are notorious for having hundreds of compnents, so this is an easy optimisation).
+* Make the Book not render until it scrolls into view (pattern libraries are notorious for having hundreds of compnents, so this is an easy optimisation).